What are cultural values? Cultural competence

 abstract, added 01/20/2012

-term paper, added 02/15/2016
+course work, added 02/15/2016

 The main components in the media environment according to G. McLuhan.
-Classification cultural epochs by McLuhan.
-Feature of modern communication means.
-Society for "harmonious communication" and " figurative thinking as an indispensable condition for the formation of higher cultures.
+Classification cultural eras according to McLuhan.
+Features of modern communication tools.
+Society of "Harmonious Communication" and " imaginative thinking"as an indispensable condition for the formation of higher cultures.

 What is culture

-Cultural values - what is it?
+Cultural values - what are they?

 Do different countries have the same or different cultural values?